lorecatta/ZikaModel/README.md

 At the moment the effect of seasonality is implemented as "all or nothing" (e.g. it can either be switched completely on or off).
-Intermediate effects are possible but they require a (simple) change in the code.
+Intermediate effects are possible but they require a (simple) change to the code.

 A model which includes the effect of seasonality can be implemnted as: